AI Studio SDK v2

 Typing information: x_ticks and y_ticks must be a List and matrix is a list of tuples in struct (x,y,z). color_stops is optional and is a List of Lists with size 2, where the nested first value is a float 0 <= X <= 1, and the second value is the hex value for the color to represent matrix values at that point of the scale. min and max are optional and should be numbers corresponding to the minimum and a maximum values for the key (scaling will be done automatically when these values are not submitted).

 Each struct corresponds to a row in the matrix and to a label from the y_ticks list.
 The matrix is built from the bottom up, with the first struct and y_tick at the bottom edge.
 Each value inside the struct corresponds to each x_tick.
-Using steps and groups allow you to submit the same heatmap across different steps and visualize it in a single chart with a slider to easily switch between the charts. steps should be an integer and group should be a string.
+Using steps and groups allow you to submit the same heatmap across different steps and visualize it in a single chart with a slider to easily switch between the charts. step should be an integer and group should be a string.

 Steps and groups: